The Best Places to Visit in Varanasi – A Guide to the Holy City

 Be aware that because of its popularity, plenty of sellers and touts are based at Dashashwamedh Ghat – they will most probably bother you every five seconds, so unless you want to avail yourself of their services, keep walking past and ignore them.
 If you strike up a conversation, you might find it rather difficult to get away.

 Also known as the burning ghat, this is perhaps the most ‘difficult’ of the places to visit in Varanasi, since it is where the majority of cremations take place.
-It is considered favourable for Hindus to be cremated here, thus many elderly and sick people come to spend their last days in Varanasi to finally be cremated at the banks of the Ganges.
+It is considered favourable for Hindus to be cremated here, thus many elderly and sick people come to spend their last days in Varanasi to finally be cremated at the banks of the Ganges, during a ceremony similar to the one we witnessed in Kathmandu at Pashupatinath.

 Observers can watch cremations, but it is very important to show respect and maintain distance from the cremation area.
 You should know that although the corpse is initially wrapped in cloth, much of it comes undone during the cremation process.
 Photography is not allowed.